Kindergarten through grade 9

 The purpose of the elementary teacher education program is to prepare capable, dedicated, and concerned teachers who are committed to the intellectual, emotional, social, and physical growth of all children.
 Students are encouraged to develop communication skills, content knowledge, observational skills, and sound teaching practices that they can apply to their work with diverse learners.
 Over the duration of the program, students develop a sense of themselves as professional educators who can act as change agents in their schools.
 Students who successfully complete the program earn a State of Illinois teaching license.
 Other endorsements may be earned, in consultation with a professional advisor in the College of Education.

-Students are formally admitted to the Type 03 teacher preparation program when they earn a passing score on the Illinois Basic Skills Test or the Test of Academic Proficiency and have a minimum 2.7 GPA in all undergraduate courses.
+Students are formally admitted to the teacher preparation program when they earn a passing score on the Illinois Test of Academic Proficiency, have a minimum 2.7 GPA in all undergraduate courses, and have demonstrated professional dispositions.
 Students may take general education requirements, academic concentration courses, and the following six education courses without having earned admission to the program.